|Avo Limited Edition 2007 – Avo LE07|

 As mentioned, the Avo Limited Edition series was launched in 2001 and has followed each year with a different limited production release is done in a different size and a different blend.
 The commemorative Avo Greatest Hits sampler was announced just before the 2014 IPCPR Trade Show.
 This sampler contains 14 of the limited edition cigars between 2001 and 2014.

 |Avo Greatest Hits – Closed Box|

-In terms of the cigars included in the Avo’s Greatest Hits, some are cigars that have been aging in the warehouse and some have had their blends reconstructed using the same tobaccos (The LE05 was not included because this the reconstruction of the blend could not be done to Master Blender Henke Kelner’s satisfaction).
-It has not been disclosed whether or not the Avo Legacy is from 2004, or if it has been reconstructed.
+In terms of the cigars included in the package some have had their blends reconstructed using the same tobaccos (The LE05 was not included because this the reconstruction of the blend could not be done to Master Blender Henke Kelner’s satisfaction).
+It has not been disclosed whether or not the Avo Limited Edition 2007 is from 2007, or if it has been reconstructed.